 Philodendron is poisonous to dogs, and any ingestion is cause for an immediate call to your vet.
 If a dog ingests a significant amount of philodendron, they could experience severe respiratory and digestive issues that could be fatal.

-The first symptoms that your dog could experience after eating philodendron is a severe burning sensation.
+The first symptom that your dog could experience after eating philodendron is a severe burning sensation.
 This will likely mean agitation, pawing at the face and mouth, drooling, foaming, and coughing.
 If your dog appears to be having trouble swallowing, seems to be choking, or is pawing at his or her mouth, it's time for an emergency trip to the vet.

 What Happens with Philodendron Poisoning?